galaxypi/galaxy.ooo/README.md

-# berry-website
+# galaxy-website
-The Berry Pi Project website
+The Galaxy website